Please read Gen 4: 1-24.

 In the work situation, a director flirting lightly with his secretary, may suddenly find them falling in love with one another, causing their marriages to break up or the business they conduct, getting ruined.

-Cain just could not get over the humiliation he had suffered in the presence of his younger brother; he brooded over it, day and night, possibly thinking how he could take revenge.
+Cain just could not get over the humiliation he had suffered in the presence of his younger brother.
+He brooded over it, day and night, possibly planning how he could take revenge.
 He could of course not vent his anger on God; but what about beating up Able?
 That would give him great satisfaction.

-So, one day when the two of them were alone in the veldt he brought the matter up in a conversation.
-During this conversation, Abel might innocently have testified to his brother of his love for God and encouraged him to give his life to the Lord too.
+He also spoke to his brother about the matter.
+This probably happened when the two of them were alone in the veldt.
+During this conversation, Abel might innocently have testified of his love for God.
 What Abel did not know, was that Cain’s anger was fermenting in him like yeast, daily increasing in intensity.

-The next moment Cain fell upon his brother and beat him to death.
+The next moment Cain unexpectedly attacked his brother and beat him to death.

 One is astounded at the power of sin.
 It is like a tsunami that knows no boundaries but just rushes inland, killing and wrecking everything in its way.